 When most people think of a compass, the image that comes to mind is a simple device with a magnetized metal needle floating in fluid.
 With a history dating back at least a thousand years, a magnetic compass is a staple for most travelers, and compass construction is still one of the first skills taught in outdoor survival.
-In fact, a functional magnetic compass is easily improvised with a setup as simple as a sewing needle and a puddle of still water.
+In fact, a functional is easily improvised with a setup as simple as a sewing needle and a puddle of still water.

 While an arrow pointing to magnetic north may be all that’s needed for a hiker to find his or her way back to camp, on longer trips or in more advanced applications greater precision is required.